Modular multiscale approach to modelling high-harmonic generation in gases: Acknowledgements and author contributions:

 \section{Acknowledgements and author contributions:}

 \emph{J.V.}~is the main designer of interfaces between the modules, the architect of the data-structure.
 He participated in the development of all the modules and adapted them for specific tasks.
 He is the main author of the Hankel module.
-He designed i)~a~part of the main CTDSE routines and its parallelisation, ii)~computational pipelines and tutorials. \emph{T.N.}~refactored the c-code for the CTDSE solver and developed the Pythonic interface of CTDSE; he worked on the deployment of the code and installation tools. \emph{S.S.}~is the main author of CUPRAD, including core routines, parallelisation, and physical model. \emph{F.C.}~is the main author of CTDSE and the physical model of the Hankel module.
-All the authors contributed to the writing of the manuscript, documentation, and reviewed the work on the whole project. \emph{J.V.}~acknowledges the support by the project Advanced Research Using High Intensity Laser Produced Photons and Particles (CZ.02.1.01/0.0/0.0/16\_019/0000789) from the European Regional Development Fund (ADONIS).
-We acknowledge various providers of the computer time during the development: 1) the SUNRISE cluster at ELI-Beamlines facility and J.V.~acknowledges great support from Edwin Chacón-Golcher.
-2)~This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
-3)~Computer time for this study was provided by the computing facilities of the MCIA (Mésocentre de Calcul Intensif Aquitain).
-4)~the Grand Equipement National de Calcul Intensif (GENCI project A0120507594).
-Finally we acknowledge the feedback from all our collaborators on the applications of the code~\cite{Veyrinas2021} and~\cite{Finke2022}.
+He designed i)~a~part of the main CTDSE routines and their parallelisation, and ii)~computational pipelines and tutorials. \emph{T.N.} ~refactored the c-code for the CTDSE solver and developed the Pythonic interface of CTDSE; he worked on the deployment of the code, the installation tools, and the containerisation of the codebase. \emph{S.S.}~is the main author of CUPRAD, including core routines, parallelisation, and physical model. \emph{F.C.}~is the main author of CTDSE and the physical model of the Hankel module.
+All authors contributed to the writing of the manuscript, documentation, and reviewed the work on the whole project, including physical models and code reviews.

+\emph{J.V.}~acknowledges 1)~all the collaborators who contributed to the development, in particular Jakub Jelínek, who implemented a part of the hdf5 routines in Fortran, and Edwin Chacón-Golcher, who supported and optimised the deployment of the code on ELI cluster; 2)~the support from the project Advanced Research Using High Intensity Laser Produced Photons and Particles (CZ.02.1.01/0.0/0.0/\-16\_019/0000789) from the European Regional Development Fund (ADONIS) and support from GACR Grant No. 25-17853S.

+\emph{S.S.} acknowledges all colleagues who have contributed to the development of the CUPRAD code, in particular R. Nuter, who developed the ionisation module, and L. Berg\'e for extensive testing, many suggestions for improvements, and invaluable discussions on the physical model.

+All authors acknowledge various providers of computer time during the development: 1) the SUNRISE cluster at the ELI-Beamlines facility.
+2)~This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through e-INFRA CZ (ID:90254).
+3)~The computer time for this study was provided by the MCIA (Mésocentre de Calcul Intensif Aquitain) and 4)~the Grand Equipement National de Calcul Intensif (GENCI project A0XX0507594).
+Finally, we acknowledge the feedback of all our collaborators on the applications of the code~\cite{Veyrinas2021} and~\cite{Finke2022}.